PiyushW98/Blogging_website/readMe.md

 > designing the schema for the user
 > for hasing purpose we will use crypto(built-in) module
+> used crypto module (pre) to save the password in hashed manner using salt
+> coded a function for checking the password

 $routes :
 [1] user.js :

-> made routes for GET signin, GET signup, POST signup
+> made routes for GET signin, GET signup, POST signup, POST signin

+$views :
+[1] partials :

+> it stored the common component used in application , i.e navbar, links, scripts

+[2]

+> design the homepage, signin, signup page UI